-The remuneration policy will be submitted to the Annual General Meeting of STRABAG SE for voting in 2020.
+The remuneration policy was submitted to the Annual General Meeting of STRABAG SE for voting for the first time in 2020, where it was approved with the required majority.

-The Executive Committee will review the remuneration policy regularly, at least every fourth financial year, in particular with regard to its effectiveness and the customary practice in terms of industry, size and country.
+The Executive Committee is required to review the remuneration policy regularly, at least every fourth financial year, in particular with regard to its effectiveness and the customary practice in terms of industry, size and country.
 This is to ensure that the remuneration policy is in line with and promotes a sustainable corporate development.

-The revised remuneration policy is submitted to the Annual General Meeting for approval at least every fourth financial year and in the event of any significant change.
+The revised remuneration policy must be submitted to the Annual General Meeting for approval at least every fourth financial year and in the event of any significant change.